sarishti/PullUpDownLibrary/README.md

 # PullUpDownLibrary
 ===========
-Swift 3.0
+-> Swift 3.0

+-> Xcode 8.0 Compatible

-Protcol Oriented Progarmming (Extension)
+-> Protcol Oriented Progarmming (Extension)

 ## Summary

-PullUpDownLibrary is the customizion of ICSPullToRefresh Library.It provide the falicity to add a label with text "No More Record" at the end of infinite scroller.
+PullUpDownLibrary is the customizion of ICSPullToRefresh and DGElasticPullTo refresh Library.In infinite scroll it provide the falicity to add a label with text "No More Record" at the end of infinite scroller.It use elastic pull to refresh for pull to refresh.

 ## Use

 -> Provide pull to refresh and infinite scroll view functionality.

--> In inifite scroll user can stop implementation on basis of particular scenerio.
+-> In infinite scroll user can stop implementation on basis of particular scenerio.

 -> User can select the color and font for label "No More Record"